addok/addok/docs/plugins.md

 ### addok.ext entry point

-Note: this is only needed if you want your plugin to be connected with the API endpoints.
-If the plugin only deal with configuration (for example adding a PROCESSOR), there is no needed for that.
+Note: this is only needed if you want to use hooks within your plugin.
+For example, if the plugin only deals with configuration (adding a PROCESSOR, changing the document store, etc), there is no need for that.

 Add this to your `setup.py`: